 For those who want a really unique paddling adventure, Windsor Adventure Inc. has got their amazing Eco Adventures.
 You will join an experienced guide on a group paddle and hike excursion that will take you one of Windsor’s hidden gems – Peche Island.
 These adventures happen multiple times a week starting in June so you have many opportunities to take part all season.

 One of the most popular on the water activities in recent years is stand-up paddleboarding, otherwise know as SUP.
 If you have yet to try it, what are you waiting for?
 It’s a great recreation activity that lets you go at your own pace and makes for a unique sight seeing adventure.
-Grand River Kayak out of Haldimand County offers guided SUP tours through the Lower Grand River where you’ll see the sights and sounds of the Canadian Heritage River.
 For rentals, LondonSUP has options in the London area as well as right on the beach at Port Stanley.
 In Norfolk County South Coast Watersports and Turkey Point Watersports are your sources for rentals on the beach.
 For those heading to Grand Bend, West Coast SUP has you covered for rentals.

 Fishing & Boating